top of page

 WHAT YOU CAN DO

-Garden Refuse burning & use of BBQ - 1m by 1m only, between the hours of 6pm and 11pm only.
+Can be used, excluding when the Fire Danger Rating is High or above, or when a Total Fire Ban has been declared.
 MUST HAVE fire preventions in place such as a hose and not to be near trees or tall/dry grass.

 WHAT YOU CANT DO